This is the featured image of the Vox - Using Vocal Effects blog article.

 ~Vocal 2 - Reversed and faded

 Try using a resonator for this next step.
-It is a very interesting effect.
+It is a fascinating effect.
 Despite the many available multi-band resonators, we will use RESOCHORD in Guitar Rig 5 by Native Instruments.
 This resonator is limited to a single band, yet it demonstrates the effect well.

 Resonator Effect